BenjaminBini/barmaid/README.md

 # Barmaid

-A small GUI app to create a static webserver on your machine.
+Barmaid is a cross-platform desktop app that enables you to create a static webserver on your machine.
 Select a directory, choose a port and you're done: go to http://localhost:XXXX where XXXX is the port you chose.

 ## Download